BNBCToken/airdrop/README.md

-# Decentrilized app for ERC20 / BEP20 Token airdrop
+# Dapp for ERC20 / BEP20 Token airdrops

 With this app, you can transfer your token until to 150 addresses at once, simple UI, configurations and features. <br><br>
 How to run the project: